 There are water stations and tools around the park – all marked on our trail map.

-Bike Glendhu is located 10 mins around the lake from Wānaka, you can find a map here.
+Bike Glendhu is located at 42 Motatapu Road, 10 mins around the lake from Wānaka, you can find a map here.

 Currently you need to make your own way to Bike Glendhu.
 Either car, taxi (if you are renting bikes) or if you have your own bike and are hard core, you can ride the 17km around the Millennium Trail to the park.
 Check back later in 2020 for transport updates.

 The trails at Bike Glendhu are for bikers only, but Glendhu Bay and Wānaka are full of amazing walking trails.
 Find out more here.

 Glendhu Station (the land that Bike Glendhu is built on) rents out their epic homestead.
 Big enough for two families and a two minute pedal to the Bike Glendhu Base building?
 Sounds good to me!
 Book here.

 On the lakefront you will find Glendhu Bay Motor Camp, which has various accommodation options.